 Resources are provided with this practice

 This practice is part of a formal evaluation project exploring the feasibility, acceptability, and value to educators.
-The evaluation project will occur in Term 1 2021.
+The evaluation project will occur in Terms 1, 2 and 3, 2021.
 To express interest in taking part, please contact Keely Harper-Hill.
 Curtin University Human Research Ethics Committee Approval HRE2020-0493

 The evaluation project is available to Queensland based educators only, however feedback is welcome from anyone via the green button labelled Feedback on the right hand side of the screen.

 The purpose of this practice is to promote, teach, and facilitate:

 - student awareness and understanding regarding the various post-school educational and training pathways, for example, TAFE, College, traineeships, and apprenticeships

 - real-life learning opportunities

 In this practice, we encourage the use of peer mentors to support the needs of diverse learners through joint submissions for job applications, have small groups of students to work as teams and take on certain roles to complete the tasks.

 This practice aligns with the General Capabilities of the Australian curriculum as described on the website of the Australian Curriculum, Assessment and Reporting Authority